MPIBGC-TEE/bgc-md/prototypes/ModelsAsScriptsWithSpecialVarNames/README.md

-* Library vs. Framework CompartmentalSystems and LAPM can be considered libraries that can be called in different parallelisation scenarios and with different data.  bgc-md has both library and framework characteristics.
-The (types) of MVars and computers connecting them represents a domain knowledge in form of a library.
-The collection of different models enforces some rules on the way a single model has to formulated in order to be comparable to other models.
-In this sense it comprises a framework in which different models can be plugged.
-(Sympolical) Models and data can be seen as orthogonal to each other but are also connected ( for a model wiht more pools and connections we will need more data...)
-How much(links to the) data should be part of the database?
+* Library vs. Framework CompartmentalSystems and LAPM can be considered libraries that can be called in different parallelisation scenarios and with different data.
+  bgc-md has both library and framework characteristics.
+   * 	The (types) of MVars and computers connecting them represents a domain knowledge in form of a library.
+   * 	The collection of different models enforces some rules on the way a single model has to be formulated in order to be comparable to other models.
+	In this sense it comprises a framework into which different models can be plugged.
+  This raises practical questions.
+  (Sympolic) Models and data can (preferably) be seen as orthogonal to each other, but are also connected.
+  ( for a model with more pools and connections we will need more data...)
+  Since the aim is to compare models across different datasets the model specific part of data representation should be minimized.
+  How much (links to the) data should be part of the database?